Macy’s heads into the holiday season like a boss

-CINCINNATI (AP) — Macy’s heads into the crucial holiday season firing on all cylinders, logging its fourth consecutive quarter of sales growth at existing locations and getting strong reactions from customers both online and in its stores.
+CINCINNATI (AP) — Macy’s is heading into the crucial holiday season firing on all cylinders, logging its fourth consecutive quarter of sales growth at existing locations and getting strong reactions from customers both online and in its stores.

+The company also upped its annual earnings expectations, sending shares up more than 3 percent before the opening bell Wednesday.

+Department stores like Macy’s are under intense pressure reinvent themselves with so many shoppers migrating online or just spending money elsewhere, such has having dinner out, or on vacations.

 Most Read Business Stories